-We have put in place a Support and Information Helpline run by our support and information specialists at UCLH.
-On the helpline we can provide emotional support, advice and information; signpost you to financial support; and help you to apply for Macmillan grants.
+We now have a support and information helpline staffed by our UCLH support and information specialists.
+We can provide emotional support, advice and information; signpost you to financial support and other types of support; and help you to apply for Macmillan grants.

-You may have questions or concerns, you may be feeling frightened or lonely, or you may just want to talk things through.
+Call our helpline if you have any questions or concerns, or if you want to talk things through.
 No query is too small.

 Please call 020 3447 3816 to speak to one of our team.